-We have identified multiple multiple threats that may impact the validity of our findings.
+We have identified multiple threats that may impact the validity of our findings.

-\emph{Construct validity} is impacted by our choice of the CodeShovel tool for extracting method histories.
-Although CodeShovel has been known to show poor performance for very small methods~\cite{chowdhury_evidence_2025}, it has still outperformed other tools, including FinerGit and IntelliJ / git log \cite{grund_codeshovel_2021}.
-A more recent tool, CodeTracker~\cite{jodavi_accurate_2022}, which has been shown to outperform CodeShovel, can be used in future work to see how our results hold up.

-We used a variety of popular product metrics for evaluating the \emph{ExtremelyBuggy} methods, however, other metrics could be considered.
-For example, developer-centric metrics could be used, although we chose not to include developer-centric metrics as they are not very useful at the beginning of a project, and we wanted our findings to be applicable at a projects inception.
+\emph{Construct validity} is impacted by our choice of the CodeShovel tool, which is not 100\% accurate while extracting method histories.
+We used a variety of popular product metrics for evaluating the \emph{ExtremelyBuggy} methods; however, other metrics could be considered.
+For example, developer-centric metrics could be used.
+In this paper, we chose not to include developer-centric metrics as they are not very useful at the beginning of a project, and we wanted our findings to be applicable at a project's inception.
 To detect the bug-proneness of a method, we used a keyword-based approach, which is known to suffer from false positives~\cite{bird2009fair}.
-However, this threat was mitigated by the construction of three different datasets: one with high precision, one with high recall, and one aimed at a balance between precision and recall.
+However, this threat was mitigated, to some extent, by the construction of three different datasets: one with high precision, one with high recall, and one aimed at a balance between precision and recall.